omise/omise-android/README.md

 ```

 - Replace the `OMISE_PKEY` with your Opn Payments public key obtained from our dashboard.
-- Replace the `amount` with the amount you want to charge with, in subunits.
+- Replace the `amount` with the amount you want to charge in subunits.
 - Replace the `currency` with your currency in the ISO 4217 format.
-- Replace the `cardBrands` with the list from our [capability api](https://docs.opn.ooo/capability-api) or leave blank to use default values.
+- Replace the `cardBrands` with the list from our [capability API](https://docs.opn.ooo/capability-api) or leave it blank to use default values.
 - Replace the `googlepayMerchantId` with your [Google Pay merchant ID](https://developers.google.com/pay/api/web/guides/setup) (not needed in test mode).
-- Set the `googlepayRequestBillingAddress` to `true` if you want to attach the cardholder's name and billing address to the token.
+- Set the `googlepayRequestBillingAddress` to `true` to attach the cardholder's name and billing address to the token.
 - When the cardholder's billing address is requested, set the `googlepayRequestPhoneNumber` to `true` to also attach the cardholder's phone number to the token.

 #### Return values

-A number of results are returned from the activity.
+Several results are returned from the activity.
 You can obtain them from the
 resulting `Intent` with the following code:

 - `data.getStringExtra(OmiseActivity.EXTRA_TOKEN)` - The string ID of the token.
 Use